eoguvo/bookking/backend/README.md

 [Git](https://git-scm.com) and [Node.js (npm)](https://nodejs.org/en/).
 > In addition, it is good to have an editor to work on the code, such as [VSCode](https://code.visualstudio.com/).

-## Check the running instructions in each folder (backend, frontend or mobile)

 <div id="install" align="center">
     <h4>
         Follow those steps to install: